Trump taps Cuban American Marco Rubio to lead the US State Department

 Rubio heads a group of like-minded Cuban Americans in Congress seeking to prod US foreign policy in Latin America in a more conservative direction.

-“The tyrants in Havana, Caracas and Managua will not sleep today,” wrote a fellow Cuban American Republican from Miami, US Representative Carlos Gimenez in a post on X. “Their days are numbered.
+“The tyrants in Havana, Caracas and Managua will not sleep today,” wrote a fellow Cuban American Republican from Miami, Representative Carlos Gimenez, in a post on X. “Their days are numbered.
 Their time is up.”

 Aligning with Trump